 The almost sole control of fragrance ingredients is carried out by an organization of the fragrance substances manufacturers themselves – the International Fragrance Association, which finances and performs safety assessments of the ingredients.

 Among the problematic ingredients in fragrances are:

-Phthalates – a common component of plastic materials suspected of causing birth defects in boys’ reproductive systems as well as hormonal changes in 3 month old infants who breastfeed their mother’s milk (1).
+Phthalates – a common component of plastic materials suspected of causing birth defects in boys’ reproductive systems as well as hormonal changes in 3-month-old infants who breastfeed their mother’s milk (1).
 These substances were also found to impair semen quality in adults (3).
-A study conducted in the US found that 75% of the cosmetic products tested in the market used phthalates (4), and all the products did not mention the use of pathalates on the label and were probably found to be describing as fragrances.
+A study conducted in the US found that 75% of the cosmetic products tested in the market used phthalates (4), and all the products did not mention the use of phthalates on the label and were probably found to be described as fragrances.

 MUSK – a central odor agent (the natural substance is produced from deer male glands (5)).
-Artificial Musk oil contains two main groups – nitromusks, polycyclic musks – substances that accumulate in the body and are often found during blood and breast milk tests (6-9).
+Artificial Musk oil contains two main groups – nitro musks, polycyclic musks – substances that accumulate in the body and are often found during blood and breast milk tests (6-9).
 These substances are related to skin irritation and skin sensitivity problems and even to cancer in laboratory tests (10-11).
-They are also associated with women fertility problems at high concentrations of exposure (12).
+They are also associated with women’s fertility problems at high concentrations of exposure (12).
 Studies indicate that both ‘polycyclic musk’ and ‘nitromusk’ can affect the hormonal systems (13-16).
-In the European Union it was decided not to approve the use of some of the nitromusks in cosmetics as fragrance.
-But the use of polycyclic musk as an alternative to the more toxic nitromusks was increased.
+In the European Union, it was decided not to approve the use of some of the nitro musks in cosmetics as a fragrance.
+But the use of polycyclic musk as an alternative to the more toxic nitro musks was increased.

 Allergic reactions to Fragrance